 Selections from the “Compromised” collection are illustrated below.
-The series has been exhibited in whole or in part in Kentucky, Maryland, Virginia and Washington/Old Town-Alexandria.
+The series has been exhibited in whole or in part in Kentucky, Maryland, North Carolina, Virginia and Washington/Old Town-Alexandria.

 The bronze-cast feathers featured below are also from the “Compromised” series, cast from carved originals.
 At the bottom of this page is an explanation of these bronze castings, entitled “Restoration Gate.”